iannesbitt/sidescantools/README.md

 # sidescantools
 Simple tools for use with PyHum (https://github.com/dbuscombe-usgs/pyhum)

 This software is partially modified from code written by Dr. Daniel Buscombe, Northern Arizona University, formerly of the USGS.
-As such, it is public domain.
-See license file.

 ## Requirements
 - Unix-based command line